Less traveled trails in Krka National Park, Part 2

 Nečven was built in the 13th century and is still under reconstruction.
 We parked in the village of Puljane and walked for 1/2 km to the ruins.
 The trail is gravel and flat.
 Trail description here.

 Eto, to je to.
-Pick your next trail and enjoy Krka that few people see.
+Pick your next trail and enjoy Krka which few people see.
 Or come for a hike with me!